Get the latest, first

 Conclusion

 RBAC management is crucial to securing a Kubernetes cluster and ensuring compliance with regulations and industry standards.
-However, without the proper tools in place, managing RBAC can be a complex and error-prone manual process.
+However, without a proper RBAC tool in place, managing RBAC can be a complex and error-prone manual process.
 This is why RBAC visualization is essential.
 Visualizing RBAC helps administrators to keep track of all privileges in a systematic and organized manner.
 A visual representation of the relationships between roles and bindings allows administrators to understand the policies more easily, and thus make informed decisions about policy changes.
 RBAC visualization is critical to securely managing Kubernetes in production and ensuring security and compliance.

 ARMO platform includes an RBAC visualizer allowing administrators to see which privileges are assigned to any given user.
 With ARMO Platform, administrators can take control of RBAC management and reduce the attack surface by conforming to the principle of least privilege.